bruteforce774/simula/README.md

 - Compiler warnings are expected during build (can be ignored)
 - Requires specific compiler flags for modern GCC compatibility
 - Runtime library path must be configured manually
+- When building from Git, timestamps need to be fixed (see "Building from Git Clone" above)

 ## Additional Resources